jakeriksen/WindTurbineTIP260/README.md

  ## Using
- The languages that will be used on this project is; <br>
+ The languages that will be used in this project is; <br>

  <b>Python</b>: for retrieveing information and sending data <br>